ai-nakamura/homepage-breakout/README.md

 ## Deployment

-The app is deployed on a Linode VPS at `45.79.86.7`, running as the `ai` user under systemd, with nginx as a reverse proxy.
+The app is deployed on a Linode VPS running as a user under systemd, with nginx as a reverse proxy.

 ### Server layout